CSC207-2022F-UofT/course-project-32-things-to-do/README.md

 32 Things To Do is a to-do list application that lets students keep track of their assignments, courses and schedule.

+## How to Run the Program

+From the Main.java file, compile & run the program with a Java IDE.
+No pre-existing data needed.

 ## Register/Log In

 Start up the program by running the `Main.java` class in the `src/main/java` directory.